 Throughout the years, I have also made numerous public presentations on various subjects, including coping with the stress of infertility and pregnancy loss, cross-cultural transitions, and trauma.
 From the early work on my dissertation, in which I chose to focus on emotional abuse as a form of child abuse that could exist independently of physical and/or sexual abuse, I continued to conduct many trainings and presentations about the importance of recognizing emotional abuse of a child as a devastating experience and its long-term mental consequences.
 I am pleased to see that today, at least in the state of California, one could report an emotional abuse of a child even in the absence of sexual and/or physical abuse.
 I also presented extensively on the topic of sexual violence against women and was interviewed on the show “L.A.
 Woman Show” about the domestic and sexual violence against women in Los Angeles immigrant communities.

 I am exceedingly passionate about my work as a clinical psychologist, and I know that embarking on a path of healing and growth is a courageous and important first step for you.
 If you are ready to overcome the roadblocks currently standing in your way, I am committed to working with you to achieve your goals in moving forward and living your life to its fullest potential.
-I invite you to call me 310-277-4305 or email me with any questions you might have and to schedule an appointment.
+I invite you to email me with any questions you might have and to schedule an appointment.
 I’m looking forward to speaking with you.

 Dr. Kaplan is a first-rate clinician and thinker!

 – Dr. Michael Diamond